Court rejects lawsuit against SDSU West

 SAN DIEGO — SDSU West proponents Friday praised the Superior Court of California’s recent decision to reject a lawsuit alleging improper use of the San Diego State University name.

-The lawsuit was filed in April by FS Investors-associated backers of the SoccerCity initiative, which proposes a 23,500-seat soccer stadium and mixed-use spaces for the Mission Valley stadium site.
+The lawsuit was filed in April by backers of the SoccerCity initiative which proposes a 23,500-seat soccer stadium and mixed-use spaces for the Mission Valley stadium site.

 Friends of SDSU, a coalition of university alumni, community and business leaders, instead calls for a new 35,000-seat Aztecs football stadium and other amenities at the site.